unora-project/unora-project.github.io/docs/quests/circles/circle_2/porte_forest.md

 - Someone must now use the Turuc Pendant, which will teleport you to the boss room
 - Defeat the boss, Trevor
 - Once defeated, speak to Rennie.
 She'll mention that Trevor was her pet mantis and that he kept her safe
+- At this point, you will have received "Eased the suffering of Porte Forest"
-- She'll give you a ring that you need to give to her father, which will calm him down
+- She'll give you a ring that you need to give to her father, which is intended to calm him down
+- You're teleported straight to her father, Lureca, in the Porte Forest Shop
+- You have two options here:
-- You're teleported straight to her father, Lureca, in the Porte Forest Shop.
-Speak to him and select "Rennie" > "She gave me this ring to give to you"
+    - Speak to him and select "Rennie" > "She gave me this ring to give to you".
+This will remove the ring from your inventory and you will be rewarded with the legend mark "Saved the Daughter of Porte Forest"
+    - Don't speak to him, which will not give you the legend mark, but you get to keep the ring

+Tristar Ring stats:

+- Level: 11
+- Class: Peasant
+- Weight: 1
+- Health: 350
-- Quest complete!
+- Mana: 250
+- Magic Resistance: 10